manideepsegu/mutual_funds/README.md

 - pdftotext

 Options:
-- url       =>      Specify different URL for latest NAVs other than AMF
+- url       =>      Specify different URL for latest NAVs other than AMF (Optional)
 - cams      =>      Path for the CAMS PDF file.
 Defaults to \$HOME/CAMS.pdf
 - pwd       =>      Password for CAMS PDF.
 Defaults to 123456
 - csv       =>      Path for final CSV file.
 Defaults to \$HOME/mutual_funds.csv